renardein/OnePlusTools/README.md

 * 7z
 * curl
 # How to use
-Connect your phone to the computer and turn on debugging ADB
+Connect your phone to the computer, turn on debugging ADB, run script
 # Screenshoots
 <img src="https://raw.githubusercontent.com/drleo6565/oneplus_tools/master/screenshot.PNG" alt="image" border="0"></img>